l-aldarondo/PyBer_Analysis/README.md

 <sub> Figure 1.3 Statistical data

-And, we created a histogram (Figure 1.2) of total fares distribution to better understand the fares per type and used
+Additionally, we created a histogram (Figure 1.2) of total fares distribution to better understand the fares per type and used

 ![hist_fares](./Images/hist_fare.png)